FasterXML/jackson-core/README.md

 # Further reading

+## Differences from Jackson 1.x

+Project contains versions 2.0 and above: source code for earlier (1.x) versions is available from [Codehaus](http://jackson.codehaus.org) SVN repository

+Note that the main differences compared to 1.0 core jar are:

+* Maven build instead of Ant
+* Annotations carved out to a separate package (that this package depends on)
+* Java package is now `com.fasterxml.jackson.core` (instead of `org.codehaus.jackson`)

+## Links

 * Project  [Wiki](../../wiki) has JavaDocs and links to downloadable artifacts
 * [Jackson Github Hub](https://github.com/FasterXML/jackson) has links to all official Jackson components
 * [Jackson Github Doc](https://github.com/FasterXML/jackson-docs) is the hub for official Jackson documentation
 * [FasterXML Jackson Project Wiki](http://wiki.fasterxml.com/JacksonHome) has additional documentation (especailly for older Jackson versions)
 * Commercial support (including alternative licensing arrangements) is available by [FasterXML.com](http://fasterxml.com)